Skip to main content

 • participation costs for teachers taking sector-specific training courses.

-To finance a training course or another form of CPD activity for a teacher in a particular specialisation area or field of study / training, the area or field and the form of CPD activity should be included in the CPD funding plan for teachers adopted by the administering body for a given calendar year.
+To be funded, a training course or another CPD activity for a teacher in a particular area (field of study, specialism, training area) should be included in the CPD financing plan for teachers adopted by the administering body for a given calendar year.

-Within their budgets, province governors set aside a total amount equal to 12,400 average salaries for a chartered teacher to support methodological guidance services in their provinces.
+Within their budgets, province governors set aside a total amount equal to 12,400 average salaries for a chartered teacher to support methodological guidance services at the regional level.
+The level of funding in the budget for each province is proportionate to the total number of employed teachers.

 • national-level initial and in-service teacher training programmes;